Improved single-shot decoding of higher dimensional hypergraph product codes: Chain complexes and -homology

 \section{Chain complexes and $\mathbb{F}_2$-homology}

 We will now introduce chain complexes and $\mathbb{F}_2$-homology, which we will see later are useful tools for the study of CSS codes.
+For a more comprehensive introduction to chain complexes, and their use in constructions of quantum LDPC codes, we refer the reader to Refs.~\cite{hatcher2002algebraic,breuckmann2021ldpc}.
 In $\mathbb{F}_2$-homology, a chain complex $C$ with length $l$ is a collection of vector spaces $C_i\coloneqq\mathbb{F}_2^{n_i}$

 and \textit{boundary maps} $\partial_i:C_i\rightarrow C_{i-1}$, where the boundary maps satisfy the constraint